Durban86/rock-paper-scissors/README.md

 The game should end when the player or computer reaches 5 wins - solved, a for loop was used to track the score.

-The game works bug free inside the console.
+The game runs successfully inside the console.

 Rock beats Scissors